 This includes a clear and well defined mention of all the members in the testing teams, team leaders, project managers with their responsibilities at each stage of testing.
 This segment of planning has to be reviewed and approved not only by the managerial heads but also the developers.

-This covers the type of platform on which the product needs to run on.
+Test Environment covers the type of platform on which the product needs to run on.
 The platform can be a particular operating system, devices, the most commonly used browsers or networks with their different bandwidths.

-Tt is one of the most carefully thought out aspects of test strategy.
+It is one of the most carefully thought out aspects of test strategy.
 Depending on the scale and the complexity of the project, the economics involved and the time constraints, the project has to make a crucial choice between manual testing and automated testing.
 It has been well documented that a combination of manual and automated testing suits most of the organisations in their testing endeavours.

 Sometimes during the course of testing there is a likelihood of minor alterations in the codes of the product being tested.
 A good test strategy takes into account the measures which can mitigate such risks.